formkit/docs-content/api-reference/formkit-core.md

 ### TrapSetter

-The signature for a node's trap setter — these are more rare than getter traps, but can be really useful for blocking access to certain context properties or modifying the behavior of an assignment (ex. see setParent)
+The signature for a node's trap setter — these are more rare than getter traps, but can be useful for blocking access to certain context properties or modifying the behavior of an assignment (ex. see setParent).

 ```typescript
 export declare type TrapSetter = ((node: FormKitNode, context: FormKitContext, property: string | number | symbol, value: any) => boolean | never) | false;